neelmewada/Flash-Deck-iOS-app/README.md

 - Smooth card animations
 - Flash Cards are divided into card packs based on their category.

-## Design/Prototyping
+## Design/Prototyping Process

 I used Adobe XD for design and prototyping of this app.
-Below is the screenshot of my XD design:
+Below is the screenshot of my XD design.

 ![](https://i.ibb.co/gvM1JBD/Screenshot-2021-03-23-at-6-15-02-PM.png)

+## Build Process

+If you want to build this app yourself, then here are the requirements for the build:
+- Xcode 12
+- Firebase: Firebase Cloudstore is used to store and get Flash Cards in real time.
+- I've compiled the project on macOS Big Sur